dionsnoeijen/sexy-field-entity/readme.md

 # SexyField Entity Generator

 This is the the generator that is needed for creation of the entities.
 It's essentially required by all other sexy-field packages.
+It's included by default in the sexy-field-bundle.